finspresso/finspresso/inflation/README.md

 #### Intall XAMPP server

 Since I use a Linux computer, I used this [installation](https://vitux.com/ubuntu-xampp/) procedure to install the XAMPP server.
-After I start the XAMPP server by typing:
+The XAMPP server normally can be started by typing:

 ```sh
 sudo /opt/lampp/manager-linux-x64.run